cyberknowledge/computer_systems_security/Homeworks/Homework_1.md

 4. Install a vulnerable application (WebGoat or DVWA) in your Kali Linux system

-5. Use a reconnaisance/information gatehring tool (Recon-ng or Nmap) to identify open ports and running services in your system.
+5. Use a reconnaissance/information gathering tool (Recon-ng or Nmap) to identify open ports and running services in your system.

 6. Use a vulnerability assessment tool (Nikto, OWASP ZAP, or SQLmap) to identify vulnerabilities in the target application (WebGoat or DVWA).